Wide Area Network Overview

 The network enables many of the day-to-day activities at the IHS facilities by providing access to:

 - Email, SharePoint and Internet and Intranet web sites

 - Electronic health records during patient visits

 - Health care partners such as laboratories for access to test results

 The Wide Area Network also provides access to the Internet and the HHS network where applications such as UFMS and ITAS live.

 Role of NOSC

-The Network Operations and Security Center (NOSC) manage the Wide Area Network and provide the following services.
+The Network Operations and Support Center (NOSC) manages the Wide Area Network and provides the following services: